by

 Most people growing up in America might assume that what my mother meant by “having it stolen” was that a common thief might break into your home and search the drawers.
 In this case, the “someone” that she and my father felt couldn’t be trusted was a financial institution.

 Growing up with these thoughts rooted in your head, you didn't plan to save for college; you didn't learn how to budget for things you needed.
 It was our culture to only trust each other and to avoid giving your hard-earned money to a bank or credit union.
-With about 10% of Hispanics in the US having no bank account, it’s clear that lack of trust in financial institutions still exists.
+With less than 50% of Latino immigrants having no bank account, it’s clear that lack of trust in financial institutions still exists.
 It’s a learned experience passed down through generations.

 I was 7 years old when I started translating for my parents, and if you were a translator for your family, you know how complicated it could get.
 But again, it was so difficult to break this cultural taboo because nuestra gente feel marginalized when opening accounts.
 There’s a major breakdown in communication which leads to both sides of the conversation feeling awkward and, us as customers, feeling alienated as anything other than a priority.